ikelaiah/free-pascal-cookbook/docs/index.md

 !!! note

-    Code snippets on this site work with `FPC 3.2.2` and `Lazarus 3.6` on Win 11.
+    Code snippets on this site work with `FPC 3.2.2` and `Lazarus 4.0` on Win 11.
+    Except for the ones that require FPC trunk (anonymous methods and function references).

 !!! warning